DuyPham72/BudVisor-LLM-llama.rn/README.md

 The system **integrates Retrieval-Augmented Generation (RAG)** to enhance context understanding and accuracy while maintaining **full offline operation and data privacy**.

-BudgetAssistant-RAG-Llama.rn

 ---

 ## FUTURE IMPROVE FOR CHATBOT
-- Add data from 4 catagories to the promp and use it to give advice.
 - Check pdf file parsing and embedding function

----

-## EXTRA:
-- May parse response to update the catagories and pie chart??

 ---